jniedballa/camtrapR/README.md

 ## Exiftool

-Numerous important camtrapR functions read EXIF metadata from JPG images.
+Numerous important camtrapR functions read EXIF metadata from JPG images (and videos).
 This is done via Exiftool, a free and open-source sofware tool developed by Phil Harvey and available for Windows, MacOS and Linux.

 To make full use of camtrapR, you will need Exiftool on your system.
 You can download it from the [Exiftool homepage](https://exiftool.org/).
-Please follow the installation instruction in vignette 1.
+Please follow the installation instruction in vignette 1 and the Exiftool website.

 You may not need Exiftool if you do not work with image files, but only use camtrapR to create input for occupancy or spatial capture-recapture